 Source: Research Gate

-Coupled with the inherent complexity that goes with ASNs interacting with each other is their sheer scope and scale.
+Coupled with the inherent complexity of ASNs interacting with each other is their sheer scope and scale.
 The vizAS tool attempts to visualize the interconnections among the many ASNs on a country-by-country basis.
 For example, in the U.S. alone, there are 16,979 ASNs and 24,905 peering relationships across the networks.
 Globally, there are more than 90,000 ASNs.

 From our perspective as a CDN provider, the complexity involved with connecting to thousands of ASNs is compounded by the need to accommodate each customer’s performance requirements, usage profile, type of traffic, and many other factors.
-For example, a service like Twitter is going to have a much different usage profile or footprint than a gaming company pushing out a major update.
+For example, a service like Twitter will have a much different usage profile or footprint than a gaming company pushing out a major update.
 Similarly, a broadcaster streaming a live sporting event has a different profile than an on-demand streaming service.
-Even two separate live streaming services are likely to have different profiles, with each requiring tailored performance optimization.
+Even two live-streaming services likely have different profiles, each requiring tailored performance optimization.

 Behind the scenes, we have a large number of configuration settings that we can adjust and tune to help customers achieve their performance goals and requirements.
 For some, the performance may be what they expected (or better) from the get-go, and we don’t need to change anything.
 Others may have specific goals, such as faster TTFB (Time To First Byte), an important metric for streaming services, that need to be addressed.

-Given the complexity and size of the Internet, it’s impossible to deliver useful and consistent performance improvements though “whack-a-mole” or scattershot approaches.
-Real gains come through comprehensive data gathering and intensive data analysis to identify the root cause of a problem or to proactively gain insight into the network configuration changes that will benefit a customer the most.
+Given the complexity and size of the Internet, it’s impossible to deliver useful and consistent performance improvements through “whack-a-mole” or scattershot approaches.
+Real gains come through comprehensive data gathering and intensive data analysis to identify a problem's root cause or proactively gain insight into the network configuration changes that will benefit a customer the most.

 One of the most important metrics in determining network latency and overall performance health is RTT (round-trip time).
-This is defined as the duration, measured in milliseconds, it takes a packet to travel from source to destination, and a response to be sent back to the source.
-It can be used to diagnose and improve network performance across a number of vectors, including congestion, hardware issues, misconfigurations, and routing issues.
+This is defined as the duration, measured in milliseconds, it takes a packet to travel from source to destination and a response to be sent back to the source.
+It can be used to diagnose and improve network performance across several vectors, including congestion, hardware issues, misconfigurations, and routing issues.

-The first step in the process was to look into optimizing the routes taken by the second CDN to AGA with it acting as the origin shield.
-One issue that became immediately apparent was poor performance between the CDNs and a high number of connection timeouts impacting TTFB.
-To dig into the performance issues, we used Stargazer to send a traceroute from AGA to the intended destination and capture the ASNs used for every hop along the way.
+The first step in the process was to look into optimizing the routes taken by the second CDN to AGA, with it acting as the origin shield.
+One immediately apparent issue was poor performance between the CDNs and a high number of connection timeouts impacting TTFB.
+To dig into the performance issues, we used Stargazer to send a traceroute from AGA to the intended destination and capture the ASNs used for every hop.

-As shown in the summary below, a traceroute was sent from AGA to an IP address at the second CDN, simulating the path a client would use.
+As shown in summary below, a traceroute was sent from AGA to an IP address at the second CDN, simulating the client's path.

 In a different example, we used the Stargazer tool to determine the best origin shield path to a customer’s origin server located on the east coast.
-To be effective at reducing the load on a customer’s origin and improving delivery performance, the origin shield PoP should be close to the origin.
-In some cases, it’s not necessarily the closest physical PoP that works best.
+To effectively reduce the load on a customer’s origin and improve delivery performance, the origin shield PoP should be close to the origin.
+Sometimes, it’s not necessarily the closest physical PoP that works best.
 It’s a combination of the fewest ASNs, the least amount of congestion, and low RTT times.
-As you can see in the before and after chart below, a Stargazer traceroute showed that moving from the NYA (New York) PoP to the DCC (Washington, D.C.)
+As you can see in the before and after the chart below, a Stargazer traceroute showed that moving from the NYA (New York) PoP to the DCC (Washington, D.C.)
 PoP reduced the hop count to three, resulting in an overall improvement in RTT performance.

 We also confirmed that the previous configuration through ASN7018 was not the way to go.
 Sweeper Fish analysis showed that the IQR (InterQuartile Range) spiked to 20-60 to milliseconds (see Figure 9) due to congestion on this route.
-IQR, also called the midspread or middle 50%, provides a useful way to quickly analyze a route and flag problems.
+IQR, also called the midspread or middle 50%, provides a useful way to analyze a route and flag problems quickly.
 The lower the IQR, the better.